DeveloppeurPascal/Link-Website-Generator/README.md

 ## Support the project and its author

 If you think this project is useful and want to support it, please make a donation to [its author](https://github.com/DeveloppeurPascal).
-It will help to maintain the code and binaries.
+It will help to maintain this project and all others.

 You can use one of those services :